kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 dx<sub>32</sub> = w<sub>22</sub>dy<sub>21</sub> + w<sub>21</sub>dy<sub>22</sub>                                                                 |
 dx<sub>33</sub> = w<sub>22</sub>dy<sub>22</sub>                                                                                                 |

-Essentially, we perform a convolution with dy as input and w as weight.
+In TF, we can call `conv2d_backprop_input` to get the dx.
+The computation pattern is still a convolution but the input becomes the dy and the weight ends up being a reversed w.
+So, to match the results from `conv2d_backprop_input`, we need to conduct some padding over the dy and reverse the w before calling the `conv2d`.
 ```python
 dy = tf.ones((1, 2, 2, 1))
 print("dy:\n", dy[0, :, :, 0].numpy())